julienco03/webdev/python/module08_flask_django/app16-job-application-flask/README.md

 # What is this project?
-This project allows you to submit a simple job application form.
+This flask app allows you to use a simple job application form.

 Here's a preview of the template:
 ![image](https://github.com/julienco03/webdev/assets/85078802/ea83a146-9201-4a11-ab0f-bc8eed8c31c0)